 What’s at stake within the wild around us – evidenced as the moss that grows invincibly through the sidewalk cracks, or the dandelions on your lawn – isn’t just Nature, its our own soul.
 Its our original memory of why we’re here – what it means to be human beings that are a part of this planet as opposed to apart from it.
-Soul is that quality of inherent beauty, intelligence, at-homeness, and natural, effortless uniqueness.
+Soul is that quality of inherent beauty, intelligence, at-homeness, naturalness and uniqueness.
 We’ve got to look for that wildness, become really dedicated to appreciating it in the most unlikely places – to become lovers of the wild, devotees of the wild, wherever we are.
 And its this same quality we’ll also be stalking within ourselves and with others.
 We’ll be looking for people whose souls haven’t been manipulated into conformity, noticing how they’re twisted in the most beautiful way like the banyan trees that grow out of the sidewalk cracks.
 Because its not the idealizing of a “Pristine Nature” while we continue to live tame, commodified and sedentary lives that’s going help us survive as a human people, its our dedication to adoring and nurturing the wild within us and outside of us, so that it can do what’s its been doing for millions of years, and come back in full force.
 Take over more of our concrete and turn it back into the jungle it once was.
 Take over the colonized, mono-culture, mass-produced sameness of our minds, with its verdant, ever-evolving resilience.

 Imagine a culture, a world, where we revere what’s wild instead of what’s tame.
 And where what’s wild isn’t just in Nature, but is also inside us and among us.
 So that moss might once again carpet this Earth.
 And so that we could remember that we belong to this Place, (and not the other way around), and that what’s alive, and free and right here, is infinitely more satisfying than anything else could ever be.
 Those green and sentient rebels growing out of concrete the world over – let them be our heroes, our anthem of resistance, and of hope.